Keep your texts visible

 It’s an excellent “first touchpoint”

 Email and SMS are both great channels to use throughout promotional periods and seasonal campaigns.
 But SMS marketing is especially effective at grabbing subscribers’ attention when a sale or campaign begins.
-The average click-through rate for SMS is 20-35%, signaling that it’s a great entry point to kick timely marketing events off.
+82% of consumers check their text notifications within five minutes of receiving a text—signaling that it's the most direct entry point for kicking off timely marketing events.

 In other words, if you want to grab the customer’s attention quickly, SMS is the best way to do that.
 You can also use segmentation to map out your communication journey after that first message.
 For example, you can send a follow-up or “last chance” text message to subscribers who didn’t make a purchase from the first text message.
 Or, if you’ve integrated your SMS and email marketing channels, you can create a segment of subscribers who are opted in to both channels.
 Then, if someone isn’t converting via email, you can try sending them a text message to see if that catches their attention.